 Fordyce Happiness Measures2.
 Participants were asked to indicate how happy or unhappy they usually felt, and to indicate, on average, the percentage of time they felt happy, unhappy, and neutral.

 Stress and Coping.
-Participants were asked to rate their level of stress past in the past year and to indicate their perceived balance between life’s demands and their resources.
+Participants were asked to rate their level of stress in the past year and to indicate their perceived balance between life’s demands and their resources.

-Quality of Well-Being3: A health-related quality of life index which combines preference-weighted values for symptoms and functioning for four subscales of physical activity, social activity, symptoms, and mobility.
+Quality of Well-Being3: A health-related quality of life index which combines preference-weighted values for symptoms and functioning for four subscales: physical activity, social activity, symptoms, and mobility.
 On each subscale scores range from 0 – asymptomatic to 1 – fully impaired.
 These scores are combined into a total quality of life score, which ranges from 0.0 (death) to 1.0 (optimal functioning).
 This scale was administered through a structured telephone interview.

 Life Satisfaction.
 Two life satisfaction scales were administered, the 13 item Life Satisfaction Index Z (LSIZ)4 and the 5 item Satisfaction with Life Scale (SWL)5.
 For the LSIZ, a response of “agree” to eight of the statements and “disagree” to the remaining five (items 3,4,5,11 and 12) indicate satisfaction.
 Participants received two points for each response indicating satisfaction, one point for a response of “don’t know”, and zero points for each response indicating dissatisfaction.
 Scores range from 0–26 with higher values indicative of greater life satisfaction.
 For the SWL agreement with each item indicates satisfaction.
 Scores range from 0 – 35 with higher values indicating greater satisfaction with life.